daBatmanCoder/ArnaconJ/README.md

 ### Step-by-Step Guide

 1. **Initialization**
+    - Initalizes a new dataSaverHelper - interface you need to implement in order to save necessary parameters.
+        The SharedPreferencesHelper (Saver to the file system) is just one way to implement the Data Saver protocol.
     - Initializes the Web3 service with a desired network
     - Sets up the configuration for the service provider.
-    - Initalize the Saver Helper to save to your local machine

         ```java
         DataSaveHelper dataSaveHelper = new SharedPreferencesHelper();